CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 - and general guidance on what to do if the mapping is bad.

 **Note on $\phi$ and $\psi$:**
-The exact functional forms of $\phi$ and $\psi$ must be customized for each AI system.
+The exact functional forms must be customized for each AI system.
 The generic expressions below are intended to give engineers a concrete starting point they can immediately implement and iterate on.

 ---